 An hour to go and crowds are gathering.
 Leaving our shady niche in the flowery Alexandrovsky Garden, my husband Rick and I stake a spot with a good view along the outside northwest Kremlin wall.
 Exactly on the hour all heads turn toward three soldiers “goosestep” marching; their legs with locked knees swing in unison high off the ground, their rifles balance vertically from their left hand bent at the elbow.
 They precede toward the Tomb of the Unknown Soldier, wherein lies the remains of a soldier who died December of 1941 at the closest point the invading Nazis came to Moscow – 25 miles south of the city.
-The ritualistic changing of the guard completes with the exiting soldiers’ precision march off the grounds – an exhilarating display!
+The ritualistic changing of the guard completes with the exiting soldiers’ precision march off the grounds – an exhilarating display and my number 1 Moscow travel tip and recommendation!

 We round the corner to enter Red Square’s sizable stretch of cobblestone.
 My heart flutters as my eyes glue to the sight of St. Basil’s Cathedral; its onion shaped domes and exterior in as many dazzling colors as the most elaborate artist’s pallet.
 The other sides of the square are flanked by the grey stone GUM Department Store, the imposing State History Museum, and the Kremlin’s blood-red brick eastern wall, which incorporates the Lenin Mausoleum.